umputun/sys-agent/README.md

 ```
 request examples: `nginx-status:nginx://example.com:8080/nginx_status`

-This provider parser the nginx's response and returns the following:
+This provider parses the nginx's response and returns the following:

 ```json
 {